 Last but not least, through this trip we were able to raise a considerable amount of funding for the operations of The World Wide Tribe & Armando Aid to continue their work serving the growing refugee community in Greece.

 The six days spent with us in Eretria- Greece, are a blend of yoga, cultural experiences and hands-on work together with the refugees living in the Oinofyta Camp located 30 minutes away.

 Our days will be spent with The Worldwide Tribe and Armando Aid, the local grassroots organizations working alongside refugees from Oinofyta to give them a sense of normality that they can depend upon, a safe space to learn and express themselves, and ensure they learn skills – at all levels – that are needed for them to rebuild their lives.
-Together with the refugee community of Oinofyta, we will enjoy lunches and engage in different activities that aim to give them a purpose and a feeling of belonging.

 According to the UN Refugee Agency, the arrivals by sea in 2015 to Greece were more than 856,723 and from January 1st of 2016 to November 17th of 2016 the arrivals by sea totaled 171,284.
 The top nationalities are from Syrian Arab Republic, Afghanistan, Iraq, Pakistan and Iran.
 From these +1 million refugees, 37% are children.